Tiger fans not wavering after a pandemic tarnished football season

 Ryan, who is the operating partner of Fat Boy's opened up for business during the pandemic, but just like Tiger fans, he's expecting a better season and better business next year.

-"We'll baton down the hatches, bring in only the staff we need and we'll make it to next year," Ryan said.
+"We'll batten down the hatches, bring in only the staff we need and we'll make it to next year," Ryan said.

 Even though it's unknown what the future plans will be for next year's football season business operator Ryan and Tiger fan Valenti both are betting that next year will be much better for the Tigers and Fat Boy's.